apache/druid/docs/content/development/extensions-contrib/momentsketch-quantiles.md

 # MomentSketch Quantiles Sketch module

-This module provides Druid aggregators for approximate quantile queries using the [momentsketch](https://github.com/stanford-futuredata/momentsketch) library.
+This module provides aggregators for approximate quantile queries using the [momentsketch](https://github.com/stanford-futuredata/momentsketch) library.
 The momentsketch provides coarse quantile estimates with less space and aggregation time overheads than traditional sketches, approaching the performance of counts and sums by reconstructing distributions from computed statistics.

-To use this aggregator, make sure you [include](../../operations/including-extensions.html) the extension in your config file:
+To use this Apache Druid (incubating) extension, make sure you [include](../../operations/including-extensions.html) the extension in your config file:

 ```
 druid.extensions.loadList=["druid-momentsketch"]